The Decker School's PhD program in nursing prepares graduates:

 - For international students

 - Proof of English proficiency (such as official TOEFL, IELTS or PTE Academic scores), International Student Financial Statement Form and supporting financial documentation (such as official bank statements or official scholarship or sponsorship letters are required

 - International students must also provide proof of a current, unencumbered license to practice as a registered professional nurse in their home country and the U.S.

 Information on admissions, financial aid, housing, program costs and visiting Binghamton University's campus (including a virtual tour) is presented on the Graduate School website.

 Complete instructions for applying to Binghamton University are available on the Graduate School's how to apply webpage.
 If you have questions regarding application submission, contact the Graduate School at 607–777–2151 or firstname.lastname@example.org.

 If you have a felony or child abuse conviction

 Students who have a felony or child abuse conviction are advised that their prior criminal history may impede their ability to complete the requirements of the Decker School of Nursing and/or to meet licensure requirements for nursing or advanced practice licensure.
-If you have concerns about this, you are advised to contact the Decker Division of Advising and Academic Excellence, the undergraduate or graduate nursing program director or the Decker College Dean's Office.
+If you have concerns about this, you are advised to contact the Decker Division of Advising and Academic Excellence, the graduate nursing program director or the Decker College Dean's Office.
 You are required to report felony convictions while enrolled in the Decker School of Nursing as it may change your progression and ability to be placed in a clinical agency.
 To learn if felony/child abuse convictions will negatively impact your ability for licensure, check with the State Board of Nursing in the state in which you plan to practice.